HuangPlayer-Trusler/S-it/README.md

-'''This is a text encryption and decryption program'''
+# This is a text encryption and decryption program